NopeNix/VLC-Video-Repeater/README.md

 # VLC-Video-Repeater

-This Comtainer can read any stream VLC can read and acceppts multiple clients
+This Comtainer can read any stream VLC can read and acceppts multiple clients.

+It outputs the stream on: http://127.0.0.1:8080/

 ## Example docker-compose:
 ```dockerfile